Fencing - Italian women foilists dominate for gold

 LONDON Italy beat Russia to take the women's team foil gold medal on Thursday, capping a spectacular run for the Italian team which has swept the individual medals.

-Team competition takes matches to a maximum of 45 points or whoever has more by the end of a nine-round rotation of bouts.
+Team competition takes matches to a maximum of 45 points or whoever has more by the end of a 9 round rotation of bouts.

-For Italian team anchor, Valentina Vezzali, who carried Italy's flag into London's Olympic stadium on Friday, the gold meant she surpassed her countrywoman Giovanna Trillini in the Olympic medal count in women's fencing with nine to Trillini's eight.
+For star of the Italian team Valentina Vezzali, the gold means she surpasses her legendary countrywoman Giovanna Trillini in the Olympic medal count.

-She already has more Olympic and world championship medals than any other woman in the sword sport.
-But it is the bronze medal she won on Saturday in the individual competition, snatching a victory just seconds from defeat at the hands of South Korea's Nam Hyun-Hee, that will motivate her for four more years.

-"I am happy because I gave everything I could...
-The bronze gave me the energy and the will to go back to Brazil in four years and to tell myself no, this is not it, to go on," said Vezzali, who at 38 years old, wants to have a second child but not before a long rest.
+Overall Vezzali, 38, has won nine medals to Trillini's eight, and extends her record haul of golds to six.
+She plans to train for Rio de Janeiro in four years.

 In the bronze medal match, South Korea knocked on the door of the world's fencing elite with a 43-32 win over France, marking the first team fencing medal for the Asian nation.